 I have collaborated with several research groups in the Boston area and overseas, namely the Max Planck Institute for Polymer Research (Mainz, Germany), the Biological Interface Lab at Sogang University (Seoul, South Korea), the United States Army Corps of Engineers’ Engineer Research and Development Center (Concord, MA), and the MIT Institute for Soldier Nanotechnology (Cambridge, MA).

-In my free time, I am an avid rock climber, skier, kendoka, and scuba diver.
+In my free time, I volunteer as a member of the Bay Area Mountain Rescue Unit and am an avid skier, kendoka, crossword enthusiast, and scuba diver.

 sinatra [dot] nina [at] gmail [dot] com